roaked/roaked.github.io/content/docs/1designsimu/2thermocup/_index.md

 Keep in mind that the competition's rules imposed caused certain constraints or guidelines regarding the materials that can be used, limitating creativity work to develop within those boundaries.

-## Key-use of Computation Fluid Dynamics
+## Key-use of Computational Fluid Dynamics

 The utilization of Computational Fluid Dynamics (CFD) simulations with Ansys Fluent workbench within the ThermoCup competition marked a significant and intriguing facet of the event.
 Ansys Fluent is a robust software suite widely employed in engineering disciplines to simulate and analyze fluid flow, heat transfer, and associated phenomena in intricate detail.